Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland

 \subsubsection{Day-ahead planner}

-At 23:45 each day, the day-ahead planner computes the power baseline $\bar{P}$ and the power flexibility $\gamma$ for the next 24 hours beginning at 00:00.
-Both these values are transmitted to the other two control layers.
-The baseline $\bar{P}$ should be specified for every 15-minute time slot in the Swiss AS market~\cite{fabietti2018multi}, therefore, the prediction step $N$ is set to 96.
+At 23:45 each day, the day-ahead planner computed the power baseline $\bar{P}$ and the power flexibility $\gamma$ for the next 24 hours, starting at 00:00.
+These values were then transmitted to the other two control layers.
+In the Swiss AS market, the baseline $\bar{P}$ should be specified for every 15-minute time slot~\cite{fabietti2018multi}, so the prediction step $N$ was set to 96.

-The proposed day-ahead planner eliminates the building modeling step by the DDP and executes the following steps at 23:45 daily: \begin{itemize}[topsep=0em,itemsep=0.1em] \item[1.]
+The proposed day-ahead planner, built using the DDP and bi-level DeePC, executed the following steps daily at 23:45: \begin{itemize}[topsep=0em,itemsep=0.1em] \item[1.]
 Retrieve the recent operational data $D_{I/O}$.
-If the two prerequisites, ~\eqref{eqn:PE_check} and~\eqref{eqn:PC_check} are met, update the Hankel matrix. \item[2.]
+If the two prerequisites, ~\eqref{eqn:PE_check} and~\eqref{eqn:PC_check}, are met, update the Hankel matrix. \item[2.]
 Construct the $t_{init}$-step vectors $\mathbf{y}_{init}, \mathbf{u}_{init}, \mathbf{w}_{init}$ from the most recent operational data. \item[3.]
 Retrieve the weather forecast from the API and construct the vector $\mathbf{w}_{pred}$. \item[4.]
-Collect $N_{scen}$ AGC scenarios from historical data, $\bm{\alpha}_{scen}^{(j)}, \forall \; j = 1,2,\dots,N_{scen}$.
+Collect $N_{scen}$ AGC scenarios from historical data, $\bm{\alpha}_{scen}^{(j)}$, $\forall \; j = 1,2,\dots,N_{scen}$.
 Compute the predicted intraday power transactions $\mathbf{\hat{P}}_{int}^{(j)}$ using~\eqref{eqn:SFC1_agc}, details of which will be explained later. \item[5.]
 Obtain the current \ac{soc} $SoC_{t}$ from the ESS. \item[6.]
 Solve the following scenario optimization problem with a resolution of 15 minutes. \end{itemize}

 \begin{itemize}[topsep=0em] \item[7.]
 Transmit the optimal $\gamma$ and $\bar{P}$ values to the other two layers. \item[8.]
 Stay idle until the next iteration. \end{itemize}